A surface for

 fewer task errors

 Agents read markdown all day.
-Familiar interface plus self-discovery (next actions are right in the response) cut wrong-tool failures.
+Familiar interface plus self-discovery (next actions appear in the response) cut wrong-tool failures.

 1×